KSanthanesh/Yoga-Mindfulness/README.md

 Footer is consists of Social Networks icons such as Facebook, Twitter, Youtube and Instagram.

 Home Page:<br>
 Hero image is at the top of the page, with animation of 7 seconds.
-Origination of yoga is described below the hero image.
+I have added the tooltip function in Hero-image cover text to enhance the message, the importance of Surya Namaskar.<br> Origination of yoga is described below the hero image.
 It also described why yoga is the better choice for Covid situation.<br>
-Followed by Lists of benefits of yoga with image and finally the page finishes with Testimonials from valuable customers.
+Followed by Lists of benefits of yoga with image, also enhance the benefit of yoga by using of hover.
+And finally the page finishes with Testimonials from valuable customers.

 Online Yoga:<br>
 Second page is covers the topic of Yoga Mindfulness.
 This page covers about us, advise from yoga master and dedicating time to practice yoga.<br>